Rapper 'Finese2Tymes' arrested unrelated charges after mass shooting in Ark. nightclub

-Authorities on Sunday announced the arrest of a rapper whose Alabama performance was marred by gunfire that struck 25 people and left three wounded in the shooting’s chaotic aftermath, police said.
+Authorities on Sunday announced the arrest of a rapper whose Arkansas performance was marred by gunfire that struck 25 people and left three wounded in the shooting’s chaotic aftermath, police said.

 Ricky Hampton, of Memphis, Tenn., performs under the name Finese2Tymes.
 He was wanted on outstanding warrants unrelated to the mass shooting at Power Ultra Lounge nightclub in Little Rock early Saturday morning, Little Rock police said in a statement.